A personal Paris engagement photo session for two lovebirds

 Notre Dame neighborhood still open for business!

 After we finished at the Eiffel Tower, we took a taxi to the Notre Dame area.
 Of course, Notre Dame suffered a huge fire in April of 2019.
 Despite the structure remaining intact, except for massive damage to the roof, experts estimate it will still take 10-15 years to renovate.
 All that means is that we can’t go inside, and we can’t enjoy the gardens.
 This kills my soul because it was one of my favorite parts of Paris.
 The good news is, the cathedral, despite being under reconstruction, is still beautiful, and so is the neighborhood adjoining it.
 I was pleased when Matt and Laura wanted to spend the second half of their Paris engagement photo session in this charming neighborhood in the Latin Quarter.
-Laura changed into another outfit, which is totally possible when you book a Platinum Picture Me Paris Engagement Session.
+Laura changed into another outfit, which is totally possible when you book an engagement session.

 Once a tour guide, always a tour guide, so of course I had to point out various shops, monuments, and filming locations.
 Eiffel Tower photo shoots can be intense, because you have to move more quickly due to the area being so busy.
 But other parts of Paris are easy breezy and fun, even relaxing.
 I enjoyed showing Matt and Laura my favorite spots in Paris.